-The talaxans were once a purely human race of the Nawirrûs system.
-They were created by Bruh Kreniik in the Dawn Era.
+The talaxans were once a purely human race, created by Bruh Kreniik in the early part of the Dawn Era.
 They were destined to populate the world Ilabizdum, but with the start of the Creation War they were dispatched by the Nawirrûs Covenant for service on Sphere 411.

 Ancient tomes found at the god tower of Irrai say that Ares, before he became a god, had intimate relationships with a dozen or more talaxans.
 After many generations, celestial blood had spread into the whole of talaxan society.
 This celestial blood led to them becoming half-celestials.
 One side effect of having celestial blood, resulted in a sharp reduction in talaxan birth rates.
 This figures to about 50% of the normal reproductive rate of humans.
 The last of the true Talaxans is the god Phalgas.